WilJonze/Dm-Cabinet-of-Curiosities/README.md

 There are 2 well known 5e API's and I joined the Discord of the one diffrent from the API I was using and asked a question about using it.
 Embarrassing!

-I regularly play D&D and renact my adventures to my wife after the game.
+I regularly play D&D and reenact my adventures to my wife after the game.
 She is very polite.